uchicago-cs/student-resource-guide/vscode/config.rst

 You can then close the settings panel by clicking the ``X`` in the ``Settings`` tab.

-Once are you comfortable with using Git for solo projects and for group projects, you can reverse this process to turn Git integration back on.
+Once are you comfortable with using Git for solo projects and group projects, you can reverse this process to turn Git integration back on.